yogsototh/yblog/multi/blog/Haskell-Tutorials--a-tutorial.md

 As a community we can do a better at documenting our libraries.
 This document provide some hints to make it happens.

+1. Create a `Tutorial` module containing nothing except documentation.
+2. Use `doctest` to check your documentation is up to date
+3. For more complex real world examples, link to the test source.

 </div>